Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 entrypoint.sh

-To make sure that rsyslog will use the right hostname, and not the one autogenerated by docker, I also created an entrypoint.sh which can set the right hostname before it will start rsyslogd in the foreground.
+To make sure that rsyslog will use the right hostname and not the one autogenerated by Docker, I also created an entrypoint.sh which can set the right hostname before it starts rsyslogd in the foreground.

 if [[ -z "${KUBERNETES_NODENAME}" ]]; then